 UT’s historic Greenwood Mural has found a long-term home and will continue to be displayed publicly, thanks to an agreement with the Knoxville Museum of Art.

-UT welcomes fans to campus this Sunday for the first home football game of the 2014 season.
-Kickoff is set for 7:00 p.m.
-EDT for the Volunteers’ game against the Aggies of Utah State University.
-Gates open at 5:00 p.m.
+UT welcomes fans to campus this Saturday for the football game against Arkansas State University.
+Kickoff is set for noon EDT for the Volunteers’ game against the Red Wolves.
+Gates open at 10:00 a.m.
 The new SEC Network will televise the game.
-Tickets are still available for the game at UTTIX.com.
+Tickets are still available for the game.